zuplo/docs/docs/articles/stripe-monetization-plugin.md

 ## Debugging & Troubleshooting

-The Runtime Plugin emits logs that show what the Webhook is doing.
+The Plugin emits logs that show what the Webhook is doing.
 For example, when a new subscription is created, the plugin will log information about the Stripe subscription, user, etc.

 If are having trouble with the Webhooks, reviewing the logs for the Plugin is the place to start.